amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 ### Transition Layers
 The authors refer to the layers between the dense blocks as **transition layers** which do the convolution and pooling.

-The transition layers used in the **DenseNet** Architecutre from an implementation perspective consist of a batch-norm layer, 1x1 convolution followed by a 2x2 average pooling layer.
+From the paper, we know that the **transition layers** used in the **DenseNet** architecture consist of a batch-norm layer, 1x1 convolution followed by a 2x2 average pooling layer.

 Given that the transition layers are prety easy, let's quickly implement them here: